jon429r/project-finder/README.md

 ## Bugs

-As the project is still in development, there are a few identified bugs:
+As the project is still in development, there maybe a few identified bugs:

--Bug while finish project as I am implementing a new feature

 ## Plans for the Future